reverseame/winapi-categories/README.md

 ## Usage
 The JSON file comprising all MSDN API calls is already provided with the repo ([winapi_categories.json](./winapi_categories.json)).

-Nevertheless, if you need to modify the script or reexecute it, do it like so:
+Nevertheless, if you need to modify the script or re execute it, do it like so:
-`python3 generate_api_json.py ../winapi-json/api_by_category` or just `./generate_api_json.py ../winapi-json/api_by_category`.
+`python3 generate_api_json.py ../winapi-json/api_by_category`
+or just
+`./generate_api_json.py ../winapi-json/api_by_category`
+where `/winapi/api_by_category` is the directory created after cloning the (original) aforementioned repo.

 ## Structure
 The resulting JSON file has the following structure.
 The `dict` structure was chosen with Python optimization in mind.
 Feel free to change it according to your needs: